AdeyemiTestimony/QualityPrediction/README.md

 The primary goal of this project is to automate the inspection process by identifying defects in casting products by developing a deep learning classification model.
 By leveraging machine learning, we aim to enhance accuracy, reduce manual labor, and mitigate the risk of defective product rejection, ultimately optimizing the manufacturing process.

 ### Dataset
-The dataset comprises top-view images of submersible pump impellers, obtained under stable lighting conditions.
+The dataset obtained from [kaggle](https://www.kaggle.com/datasets/ravirajsinh45/real-life-industrial-dataset-of-casting-product) comprises top-view images of submersible pump impellers, obtained under stable lighting conditions.
 The dataset includes a total of 7348 grayscale images, each with dimensions of (300*300) pixels.
 Augmentation has been applied to all images to enrich the training data.

 Additionally, a set of images with a size of 512x512 pixels, without augmentation, has been uploaded.
 This subset contains 519 images labeled as 'defective' and 781 images labeled as 'ok_front.'